nuive/pokemon-access/readme.md

 These scripts are designed to work with the VBA-ReRecording GameBoy emulator.

 ## Requirements and installation
-1. Download the GameBoy emulator VBA Rerecording from https://mega.nz/file/hsEygYQZ#o5b7DcHqWVWaAgCVqUN3RP5ubzi1yI99dDnPakqSp5E
+1. Download the GameBoy emulator VBA Rerecording from https://mega.nz/file/ogEV1LZI#GgOG9ayodsIO7tbwBCNlQI8YenvsL_pnf-FSJC8m5S4

 2. Get a compatible rom.
 Currently, the script supports the following:

+-Pokémon Red, Blue and Yellow: : English, French, German, Italian and Spanish.
--Pokémon Red, Blue, Yellow, Gold, Silver and Crystal: English, French, Spanish and Italian.
+-Pokémon Gold, Silver and Crystal: English, French, Italian, Spanish and Brazilian Portuguese (crystal only).
 -Pokémon Fire Red and Leaf Green: English (version 1.0) and Spanish.

 3. After you have the desired rom, extract and run VBA.